12:5 The Lord answered,

 6As a matter of fact, even your own brothers

-and the members of your own family have betrayed you too.
+and the members of your own family have betrayed you as well.

 Even they have plotted to do away with you.